 When Not to Use Design Patterns

 As written above, the original GoF book is over 20 years old.
 Nowadays, the use of at least one of the patterns is controversial.
 The most controversial pattern is the Singleton pattern.
-It is often viewed as an “anti pattern” because it can complicate or even prevent testability and modularity of the software.
-I have the Singleton pattern on my list of possible blog post topics, so I probably will write about it in more detail some time the future.
+It is often viewed as an “anti-pattern” because it can complicate or even prevent testability and modularity of the software.
+I have the Singleton pattern on my list of possible blog post topics, so I probably will write about it in more detail sometime in the future.

 When considering to use one of the patterns described in the GoF book, at least have a quick web search on it to get an idea if it is considered good or bad style to use it.
 When working in a team it should be part of the style guidelines if the use of certain patterns is acceptable or not.

 Equally to when to use design patterns, some people get very restrictive about how to implement them.
 As the term suggests, patterns are not dogmatic rules.
 There can be different ways to implement a design pattern, and the implementations shown in the books are only examples.
 In fact, for many patterns, the GoF book mentions different implementation variants.

 On the other hand, the books do mention certain rationale for certain implementation details.
 Don’t easily disregard those rationales, but feel free to consider variations that don’t violate them.

 Patterns are guidelines, not strict rules.
 There is no single right way to use them.